 “July 1944 was a month of transition for both London Irish Rifles’ battalions.

-After being withdrawn from the battle area near to Lake Trasimeno at the end of June, the 2nd Battalion travelled south to encamp east of Rome near Tivoli and this allowed an opportunity for all the men to explore the Eternal City.
-On 9th July, they visited the Vatican, this time in more relaxed circumstances than the visit in June and were accompanied there by the Massed Pipes and Drums of the whole Irish Brigade.
-The next day, the battalion entrained for a period of rest in Egypt.
+After being withdrawn from the battle area near to Lake Trasimene at the end of June, the 2nd Battalion (2 LIR) travelled south to encamp east of Rome near Tivoli and this allowed an opportunity for all the men to explore the Eternal City.
+On 9th July, the whole division visited the Vatican, this time in more relaxed circumstances than the visit in June and were accompanied there by the Massed Pipes and Drums of the Irish Brigade.
+The next day, the battalion en-trained for a period of rest in Egypt.

 “August 1944 was a contrasting month for the two battalions.

-Whilst the 2nd Battalion (2 LIR) was at rest in Egypt, moving from Qassisin to Sidi Bishr to the north east of Alexandria at the start of the month, the end of the month saw the 1st Battalion (1 LIR) starting its northward movement to join the 8th Army’s assault on the Gothic Line, which had commenced on the night of 25th/26th August 1944….”
+While the 2nd Battalion (2 LIR) was at rest in Egypt, moving from Qassassin to Sidi Bishr to the north east of Alexandria at the start of the month, the end of the month saw the 1st Battalion (1 LIR) starting its northward movement to join the 8th Army’s assault on the Gothic Line, which had commenced on the night of 25th/26th August 1944….”

 “At the start of September 1944, the 2nd Battalion (2 LIR) started its move back from Egypt to Italy, arriving at Taranto on 15th September before journeying northwards to the 78th Division’s Concentration Area at Fano where they arrived on the 27th.
 Here, it was expected that the Irish Brigade would soon be re-joining the 8th Army as it continued its assault on the Gothic Line, but these plans would be changed in October.

-Meanwhile, the 1st Battalion (1 LIR) were ready to enter the fighting along with the other two battalions of 168th Brigade, 1 London Scottish and 1 Welch Regiment, on the road to Croce near a hill called Germano…”
+Meanwhile, the 1st Battalion (1 LIR) were ready to enter the fighting along with the other two battalions of 168 Brigade – 1 London Scottish and 1 Welch Regiment – on the road to Croce near a hill called Gemmano…”

 “The start of October 1944 found the 1st Battalion (1 LIR) at rest in Fermo near Ancona and it remained in this area for the rest of the month while the future of 56th Division was being discussed at a higher level.